nilostolte/nilostolte/README.md

 only inconvenient is that it only offers parameters in **double**, instead of Java that also offers **float** parameters.
 The language has many similarities with **JavaScript** and **Java**.

 The whole **marketing** behind Flutter seems to actually hide that and rather stresses how easy it is to produce applications.
-Therefore the whole thing is sold as just like another framework, although we are actually in the presence of a new programming language that is supposed to be portable with portable GUIs.
+<a name="flutter_skia_html_anchor"></a>Therefore the whole thing is sold as just like another framework, although we are
+actually in the presence of a new programming language that is supposed to be portable with portable GUIs.

 ### Flutter is just Skia disguised behind the scenes.
 Could Dart survive?